Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 When I say that a language is "purely functional" (like Haskell), that means that *every single function in the entire language* is pure.
 No exceptions.

-Why would we want this?
+Why would you want that?
 Isn't purity just some abstract academic thing that has no practical benefit?
 On the contrary, there are multiple *significant* benefits to pure functions:

 * Dead code removal.
 What that means is, if some code isn't used, the compiler can just